A while back we told you about the biodiversity boom happening in Norfolk in part thanks to our Coir Rolls.

 Hilary Conlan, PhD student at Anglia Ruskin University then gave a very insightful presentation on her study of pollinators and the opportunities different types of fenland ditch margins present to them beside Manea and Welney District Drainage Commissioners drains.
-Several interesting initial findings were revealed such as – Wide access margins provide more flowering opportunities in the early season – April and May.
+Several interesting initial findings were revealed such as – bat exclusion causing over population of certain insect species.
+Wide access margins provide more flowering opportunities in the early season – April and May.
 Also, narrow ditches with minimum margins that do not get cut until after harvest provide the flowers pollinators seek from mid-June onwards.
 And the addition of white clover to drain banks could provide long season nectar sources.

 New Biodiversity Action Plan targets funding bid

 The Biodiversity Action Plan (BAP) targets achieved by the Drainage Boards in the Middle Level Internal Drainage Boards(IDB) BAP Partnership are impressive – currently 92 barn owl boxes provided, 82 bat boxes installed, 84 kingfisher sites created, 148 black poplars planted and 80 otter holts constructed.
 1,770 metres of Coir Rolls pre-planted with native marginal water plants have been installed at 23 sites to create ‘instant habitat’ for water voles, provide pollen for insects, seeds for birds and stabilising bank margins.